You have been on the hunt for a career change. You have looked at the options and you have decided you want to become a life coach.

 You love the idea of helping others.
 Plus, life coaching is a very fulfilling and rewarding career choice.
 Most often, when a person decides they want to become a life coach, they already have a life they love and appreciate, or they have at least made the moves toward the life they want and want to share that with other people.
 You have learned valuable lessons and want to show others that they too, can get the life they want.

-How can you become a life coach?
-What steps do you need to take?
 This article outlines all the information you need on how to become a life coach and what life coaching as a career entails.

 The life coach definition outlined by Tony Robbins states that a life coach “helps you identify your goals and develop an actionable plan to achieve them.”

 So, what does a life coach do exactly?
 Ideally, other people hire you to help them achieve set goals or projects.
 A life coach helps their clients work on behavioral modifications and personal growth to accomplish these goals and take back control of their life and future.
 Ultimately, becoming a life coach requires life experience, enthusiasm, and an objective perspective.

 Typically, a life coach works with their clients one-on-one.
 Each session frequently lasts anywhere from five minutes to a couple of hours.
 These appointments usually involve:

 An average a life coach salary is between $25,000 and $200,000.
 This wide range is mostly due to the fact that most life coaches set their own rate and their own schedule.
 It does take time and perseverance to get your business off the ground.
 In the beginning, it can be all about getting new clients and making your current clients happy.
 This is discussed in more detail in the following sections.

 You are ready for big changes, but how do you become a certified life coach?
 Follow the 5 steps below to get your new career off the ground.